swalladge/rpi-temperature-server/server/README.md

 - `from` - [timestamp] start date of temperature range (default: 0)
 - `to` - [timestamp] end date of temperature range (default: current time)

+### Example json responses

+Array of temperatures (ie. if more than one).
+Response as given by the `/api/temperature/?params...` endpoint.

 ```json
 {